Consecrating female bishops in the Church of England

 of gender simply

-refuse to recognize female priests as validly ordained.
+refuse to recognize female priests from other provinces as validly ordained.

 - Third: The Anglican Communion, Roman